 The scheme impacts on the recreational value of the lower Pātea River.
 A condition of consent requires the Company to provide water for an annual jet boat race event when requested to do so.
-The lower river also provides an important fishery, with whitebaiting popular in certain locations.
-The lower river contains brown trout, with the occasional rainbow trout also recorded.
-These fish can grow to a large size.
-However, it is apparent that numbers of brown trout in the lower river are low.
-This may improve with the new recommendations proposed for the restocking programme.
+The lower river provides an important fishery, with whitebaiting popular in certain locations.